Abiram289/Security-System/README.md

 - **Face Registration**: Users can register known faces with corresponding names for identification.
 - **Real-Time Updates**: Updated interface for monitoring visitors in real time.

+## Extended IoT Features
+This system can be extended to integrate seamlessly with IoT home devices.
+In the event of an intruder detection:
+- The system will change the lights to red, indicating a security breach.
+- A sound buzzer will be activated to alert the household and nearby individuals.
+- All smart locks in the house will automatically engage, securing all entry points.

 ## Technologies Used
 - **Frontend**: React.js, Firebase, HTML, CSS
-- **Backend**: Node.js, Express , Firebase for database and storage
+- **Backend**: Node.js, Express, Firebase for database and storage
 - **Machine Learning**: OpenCV
 - **IoT Integration**: Control smart locks, lights, and buzzers through API calls or direct integration with smart devices.